 Realtime tiles

-This is a walkthrough of the bundled tiles project.
+This is a walkthrough of the tiles example (examples/tiles).
 It is written to be fairly verbose on purpose: the goal is to show how core ideas for realtime apps come together in Stario with Datastar—shared state, one long-lived update channel, short commands over POST, and HTML pushed from Python.

-If you have not worked through Getting started yet, skim it first—you should already be comfortable with bootstrap, Context, and Writer.
+If you have not worked through Hello world yet, skim it first—you should already be comfortable with bootstrap, UrlPath, data/at/SSE, and read_signals.

 1. Create the project

-The template ships CSS, a vendored Datastar script, and a layout so you can focus on behaviour instead of wiring assets from zero.
+The example ships CSS, a vendored Datastar script, and a layout so you can focus on behaviour instead of wiring assets from zero.

 2. Play with it first